deck-of-cards/deck-of-cards/README.md

 - Make z-index temporary by reordering DOM elements between actions
 - Fix moving
-- Make API more open
+- Enhance API, make more generic
 - Make cards flippable
 - Maybe use translate3d for even better performance, but make that temporary because of the smoothing issue